butla/bultrowicz.com/cv/curriculum_vitae.en.md

 ### May 2017 -- September 2018
-Python back-end developer at Iterio Data
+Python back-end developer at Iterio Data (https://iteriodata.com/) Remote
-Remote

 My main project was a data pipeline for advertisement campaign and site traffic analysis.
 I worked as the main developer and the de facto architect of the system.
 Later on I also took over the maintenance and design of our cloud infrastructure.
-Other than that I did some ETL, the occasional simple data analysis.
+Other than that I did some ETL, the occasional simple data analysis, and polished up some old automations.

+An important thing I learned here is that with the right tools and the right engineers, a small team (4, in this case) can create a web application processing the data of tens of millions of people.

 My duties included:

-- creating back-end APIs with Python (AioHTTP) and stuffing them in Docker containers
+- creating back-end APIs with asynchronous Python (AioHTTP) and stuffing them in Docker containers
 - designing our systems on AWS (ECS, Lambda, Kinesis, S3, CloudWatch)
 - encoding our infrastructure and doing deployments with Terraform
 - creating test strategies and tools for our cloud applications
 - helping in the design of our CitusDB (distributed PostgreSQL) schema
 - setting up logging (CloudWatch, Google Stackdriver), metrics, and alerts (Sentry, PagerDuty)
 - working out our development practices (trunk-based development, zero down-time deployments, etc.)
-- TODO Zeep, SOAP, and maintaining an app comunicating with an old-shool enterprise API
+- maintaining old scripts that used enterprise SOAP web services (introduced Zeep to make that easier)

 We worked like start-ups do, so there was context-switching and were always time-starved.
 Because of that the code I wrote had to be immediately understandable for me and my boss,